 Adventurers will travel in our RDC cars built in 1956 by the Budd Company in Philadelphia.
 These cars were purchased from the Wallowa Union Railroad Authority in 2013.
 Prior to WURR, the RDC cars had been acquired from BC Rail by the Oregon Department of Transportation.
 The cars ran as the Lewis and Clark Explorer along the Columbia River between Portland and Astoria during 2003 and 2005 as part of the bicentennial celebration of the Lewis and Clark expedition.
 We will be operating with the INPR #10, #11 and a flat car for the journey.

 We will be offering a shuttle service for the river enthusiasts to a take out point along the river south of Cabarton.
 We have designed a special use flat car to carry rafts and kayaks.
-There will be two departure times, 10:00 am and 2:00 pm from Smiths Ferry and advanced reservations are recommended.
+There will be one departure time, 11:30 am from Smiths Ferry and advanced reservations are recommended.
 Please arrive 30 -45 minutes prior to departure so we load your watercraft.

 Your trip will be in one of our comfortable climate controlled RDC cars.
 We will be offering a select list of beverages and drinks along your journey served by a friendly staff.
 Lunches can also be provided with advanced reservations.